caleb531/youversion-suggest-alfred/README.md

 You can choose whether or not to include verse numbers in copied Bible verses by typing `yvset versenumbers yes`.

+### Stripping line breaks in copied Bible content

+You can choose whether or not to strip line breaks from copied Bible content, so that the verses you copy appear all on one line (even if it's from a psalm, for example).
+To do this, type `yvset linebreaks no`.

 ### Making "Copy to Clipboard" the default action

 If you would prefer to just press `Enter` (without holding down the `command`